WL152/forms/README.md

 - Go to Local and press RUN.
 Fill in the Localhost: 3008
 - Go to Containers/App and select latest running Name.
 - Select button OPEN IN BROWSER or Key in `http://localhost:3008` in the browser
-- Push to Docker Hub if want to view in Cloud Run

 ## Cloud Run (View thru Google Cloud Shell with Editor)